jhairssteven/robotics_unal/lab1/README.md

 Then, set the tool orientation accordingly to prevent robot singularities.After setting one target's orientation you copy it, select all restant targets and apply this copied orientation.

 ![Tool-orientation-copy-and-replicate](/lab1/images/tool-position-copu.png)

+In order to make the drawing on an inclined surface, we only need to change the workobject orientation and all paths and targets will updated accordingly.

 ### Creating a return-to-home routine